udacity/create-your-own-adventure/english/hulk/smash.md

 You flail your arms wildly, whacking the turtles left and right, screaming "Hulk Smash!" with every broken shell.

 You can't get them all though, and a particularly large ones knocks your head and you pass out.
+But when you wake up, you find your great big arms chained to the ground.
 [Upon Waking](wake-up/whats-next.md)